st3v3nmw/beacon-dns/README.md

       - tv
 ```

-It can also be scheduled so that certain content is only blocked at certain times.
+Blocking can also be scheduled so that certain content is only blocked at certain times:

 ```yaml
 schedules: